xtbc18s3/chrismess/README.md

 # Chrismess

 The first project for Xtern Bootcamp 2018 Session 3.
+This project uses vanilla JavaScript (ES2015+).

 ## Homework